 – That was my book.

-“An adverb is a word which modifies the meaning of verb, an adjective or another adverb.”
+“An adverb is a word which modifies the meaning of the verb, an adjective or another adverb.”

-Rule – 1 Adverb of manner are mostly formed from adjective by adding (ly)
+Rule – 1 Adverbs of manner are mostly formed from adjectives by adding (ly)

 Ex. – (Clever – Cleverly),